 Average body temperature is 100 – 102.5°F (37.7 – 39.1°C).

+As the blood circulation slows, body temperature can fluctuate.
 Ears and the paw pads feel cooler to the touch.
 Close to death, the temperature may drop below 100°C (37.7°F).

 Most cats in the final hours or days of life will move about very little, if they do try to move around, they are usually fragile, particularly in the hind legs.
+Simple activities such as walking to the litter tray or food bowl can become physically exhausting.

 Keep the cat’s food and water bowls as well as litter trays close to where he sleeps so he doesn’t have far to go.

-As the organs begin to fail, toxins can build up in the cat’s body which will cause an odour from the body as well as the breath.
+As the organs begin to fail, toxins can build up in the cat’s body, which will cause an odour from the body as well as the breath.

 Changes in appearance: